3.2 Response of Damped SDOF System to Harmonic Loading

 Eq.
 3.2.1

-This is also a nonhomogenous differential equation and its solution is two parts, complementary solution ucu_c and and a particular solution upu_p.
+This is also a nonhomogenous differential equation and its solution is two parts, complementary solution uc and and a particular solution up.
 The complementary solution is the solution of the homogeneous equation which we solved before as,

 Eq.
 3.2.2